 Pediatric practices that wish to implement a mandatory influenza vaccination policy for employees have several options.
 Each option has benefits and challenges that should be considered.

 Provide the influenza vaccine in the office and bill the employee's insurance,

 Ask the employee to document that they have been vaccinated at another location, such as their adult health care provider or other community immunizer, or

 Purchase and administer the vaccine in the office for all employees as part of office expenses.

 Providing the vaccine in the work setting at no cost to the employee has been shown to increase vaccination rates the most.
 Influenza vaccination may be a wise investment for practices, potentially reducing the spread of influenza as well as the amount of time off or sick pay for staff that may be incurred compared to the lower cost of the vaccine.

 There are a variety of influenza vaccines available for people in different age groups.
 While most vaccines that are licensed for children are also licensed for older age groups, if vaccine supply is limited, practices may wish to order a different product for employees.
 Influenza vaccine availability can be tracked online.

 Some practices offer incentives for employees who receive influenza vaccine, such as tying receipt of vaccine to holiday bonuses, offering paid time off to attend an offsite facility for vaccination, or providing a small gift card or raffle.
 Contests between sites or types of staff have been effective in some settings.
-Other practices have negative incentives, such as requiring those who are not vaccinated to wear a mask or be reassigned duties so they have limited exposure to others during flu season.
+Other practices have negative incentives, such as requiring those who are not vaccinated to wear a mask or be reassigned duties, so they have limited exposure to others during influenza season.

 Tools and Resources